JBlueBird/Jcode/README.md

+##Welcome to the Jcode Github Repo!
-This is the latest version of Jcode.
+Inside of this repo contains the source code for the latest version of the Jcode program.

-The README is in progress.
+The README is currently in progress.